 Professor Blackwood supervises doctoral research in the area of sociolinguistics, with specific interests in the Linguistic Landscape, language policy, and digital discourse, In addition to his work in francophone contexts, Professor Blackwood has supervised PhDs looking at sociolinguistic questions in the Middle East, including Jordan, Algeria, and Kuwait.

-Professor Blackwood is currently primary supervisor for two research students: Jasem Eidan, writing a PhD on sacred and secular linguistic landscapes in Kuwait; and Imene Bensalem, who is exploring the sociolinguistics of the workplace in Algeria.
+Professor Blackwood is currently primary supervisor for three research students: Jasem Eidan, writing a PhD on sacred and secular linguistic landscapes in Kuwait; Imene Bensalem, who is exploring the sociolinguistics of the workplace in Algeria; and Manel Boulahia, working on English in the linguistic landscape of Algiers.

 Professor Blackwood was primary supervisor to Michelle Harrison (PhD 2013), who now holds a permanent post in the French Department at the University of Leicester; to Will Amos (PhD 2017), Assistant Professor in French & Translation Studies at the University of Warwick; and to Lucia Brandi (PhD 2018).
 In addition, he was a supervisor for Omar Almoush (PhD 2015) and Ghazi Al-Naimat (PhD 2015).